14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 The Son Tra Peninsula is also referred to as Monkey Mountain because of the resident wild monkeys.
 Over the years, I’ve had many encounters with the monkeys.
 It’s important to remember that they are wild.
 They will try to snatch objects if you get too close — cell phones, water bottles, bags, snacks, etc. But if you give them space, they usually mind their own business.

-If you visit the Lady Buddha statue, there is a small chance you’ll see monkeys on the outskirts of the grounds — sometimes hanging out in a tree on the grounds, too.
-But if you really want to come close to the monkeys, you’ll need to venture past Lady Buddha further onto the peninsula.
+If you visit the Lady Buddha statue, there’s a chance you’ll see monkeys wandering around the grounds or in the trees nearby.
+But if you really want to come close to the monkeys, you’ll need to venture past Lady Buddha, further onto the peninsula.
+But don’t worry — it’s on a normal road.

 Further out on the Son Tra Peninsula, toward the InterContinental resort